 How did your band choose the name “The Storytellers”?

-We chose the name because we’re a folk band – a modern, progressive folk band – but a folk band nonetheless.
-Folk music songs typically tell stories.
-Stories about train engineers and heroes and villains.
+We chose the name because we’re a folky, bluegrassy band – a modern, progressive bluegrass band – but a bluegrassy band band nonetheless.
+These songs typically tell stories.
+Stories about train engineers and heroes and villains and life out on the road.
 Part of the art of it is telling these stories with credibility and authenticity.
 The music isn’t enough.
-So a folk band takes a lot on when they decide to be a folk band and then decide to call the band “The Storytellers”.
+So a band takes a lot on when they decide to be a bluegrass band and then decide to call the band “The Storytellers”.
 You’d better know what you’re doing!

 Where do The Storytellers mainly perform?
 Has your initial performing place changed?